-At the end of the course, students will have an understanding of the main health problems encountered in humanitarian crises and the capacity to discuss various response strategies addressing the basic and specific health needs of populations affected by natural disaster, and/or armed conflict, and epidemics.
+Which are the main health problems encountered in humanitarian crises and how can they be addressed implementing the various response strategies according to the basic and specific health needs of populations affected by natural disaster, and/or armed conflict, and epidemics?

 Learning outcomes in terms of knowledge - Understanding of:

-- describe the major health-related issues that needs to be addressed in humanitarian crises, including reproductive health, sexual violence, and mental health of humanitarian workers
+- the major health-related issues that needs to be addressed in humanitarian crises, including reproductive health, sexual violence, and mental health of humanitarian workers;

-- explain a range of health, nutrition and water, sanitation and hygiene (WASH) policies and strategies in a variety of humanitarian contexts, focusing on primary health care approaches
+- a range of health, nutrition and water, sanitation and hygiene (WASH) policies and strategies in a variety of humanitarian contexts, focusing on primary health care approaches.

 Learning outcomes in terms of skills - Capacity to: